TRAX Modernization

 closely with my research partner who spearheaded interviews and guided

+research strategies.
 Together we formed the UX team and worked closely with

 Product and Engineering teams to ensure proper alignment throughout the project.